cdasa/be-take-home/README.md

 }
 ```

-You get the stock price from the previous endpoint, if the price is more/less than 2% from the current stock price, the transaction should fail.
+You get the stock price from the previous endpoint, if the price is more/less than 2% from the current stock price, the transaction will fail.

 For example: